chrissunny94/chrissunny94.github.io/_posts/2017-10-13-Sabertooth_motor_controller.md

-### Title: Bridging ROS to Reality: How "protobot" Connects High-Power Motors
+### Title: Bridging ROS to Reality: How "protobot" Connects High-Power Motors via Sabertooth motor controllers

 In the world of robotics, we often live in two separate worlds.